kcroker/dpsprep/README.md

     uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep[compress]

+Sometimes a particular feature branch need to be tested.
+For installing a fixed revision (i.e. common/branch/tag), the following should work (if `extra-name` is needed, use `dpsprep@rev[extra-name]`):

+    uv tool install dpsprep --from git+https://github.com/kcroker/dpsprep@rev

 The only hard prerequisite is `djvulibre` (e.g. `djvulibre` on Arch, `libdjvulibre-dev` on Ubuntu, etc.).
 We use the Python bindings from the package [`djvulibre-python`](https://github.com/FriedrichFroebel/python-djvulibre) (not to be confused with the unmaintained [`python-djvulibre`](https://github.com/jwilk-archive/python-djvulibre); see [this pull request](https://github.com/kcroker/dpsprep/pull/10)).

 > [!TIP]